mccsandora/Multiverse-Habitability-Handler/README.md

-To generate the pseudo-random numbers we use the package sobol-seq.
-This can be installed by:

-pip install sobol-seq
+Code to compare multiple habitability hypoetheses in the multiverse framework.
+This computes the probability of observing five fundamental constants: alpha = e^2/(4pi), beta = m_electron/m_proton, gamma = m_proton/M_planck, delta_u = m_up/m_proton, delta_d = m_down/m_proton,
+and optionally the probability of orbiting a star as massive as ours, the probability of observing such a small Hoyle resonance energy, and the probability of observing an organic-to-rock ratio as large as ours.
+The code currently considers 27 different habitability conditions, amounting to 224x10^9 possible combinations.

-To initialize, in an environment run
+To initialize, run

-from muhaha import *
+`from muhaha import *`

-Generate the random sample by

-L5 = generate_random_samples(10**5)

-This should take 1-2 minutes to make.
+This may take a minute.

 Compute the probabilities for various habitability hypotheses by

-compute_probs(L5)
+`compute_probs()`

-By default it's set to yellow + entropy, but these can be toggled.
+By default it's set to yellow + entropy + C/O conditions, but these can be toggled.
 For instance:

-compute_probs(L5, H_TL=[0,1], H_terr=[1])
+`compute_probs(H_TL=[0,1], H_terr=[1])`

+See muhaha_demo.ipynb for more examples.